john-a-ellis/supervisedLearningCreditCardFraud/README.md

 # Supervised Machine Learning Model Evaluation and Selection for Credit Card Fraud Detection
 Dataset located on:
 [Kaggle](https://www.kaggle.com/datasets/kelvinkelue/credit-card-fraud-prediction)
-To run the notebooks supporting this analysis the Fraud_test.csv file must be placed in a folder called 'Resources' directly below the folder containing the notebooks.
+To run the notebooks supporting this analysis the Fraud_test.csv file must be placed in a folder called 'Resources' directly below the folder containing the notebook.

 ## An Overview and purpose:
 To evaluate a variety of machine learning algorithms and their ability to correctly identify fraudulent transactions within a population of transactions.
 The binary classification machine learning models will be evaluated using a labeled dataset consisting of 22 features.